giovancombo/DLA-Labs/lab1/README.md

 *"Why Residual Networks learn more efficiently than Convolutional Networks?"*

-This question can find an answer by looking at the **Gradient Magnitudes** passing through the layers of the networks, during Backpropagation.
+This question can be answered by examining the **Gradient Magnitudes** passing through the layers of the networks during Backpropagation.

 As mentioned in the original [ResNet paper](https://arxiv.org/abs/1512.03385), a higher number of layers leads to not only higher Validation Loss, but also a *higher Training Loss*.
-The fact that deeper networks lead to higher **Training** Loss (not only Validation Loss!) proves that this particular phenomenon is not simple *overfitting*, but it's related to the actual excessive model complexity.
+The fact that deeper networks lead to higher **Training** Loss (not only Validation Loss!) proves that this particular phenomenon is not simple *overfitting*, but is related to the actual excessive model complexity.

-`wandb.watch(log = "all")` tells *Weights & Biases* to log the evolution of *gradients* and *parameters* in all the layers of a network.
+`wandb.watch(log = "all")` instructs *Weights & Biases* to log the evolution of *gradients* and *parameters* in all the layers of a network.

 <p float="center" align="center">
   <img src="https://github.com/giovancombo/DeepLearningApps/blob/main/lab1/images/21_runs/grad_cnn1.png" width="49%" />
   <img src="https://github.com/giovancombo/DeepLearningApps/blob/main/lab1/images/21_runs/grad_rescnn1.png" width="49%" />
 </p>
-<p align="center"><i><b>Figure 7</b> | Gradient evolution in the only layer of <b>CNN-1</b> and <b>ResidualCNN-1</b></i></p>
+<p align="center"><i><b>Figure 7</b> | Gradient evolution in the only layer of <b>CNN-1</b> (left) and <b>ResidualCNN-1</b> (right)</i></p>

 <p float="center" align="center">
   <img src="https://github.com/giovancombo/DeepLearningApps/blob/main/lab1/images/21_runs/grad_cnn50.png" width="49%" />
   <img src="https://github.com/giovancombo/DeepLearningApps/blob/main/lab1/images/21_runs/grad_rescnn50.png" width="49%" />
 </p>
-<p align="center"><i><b>Figure 8</b> | Gradient evolution in the first layer of <b>CNN-50</b> and <b>ResidualCNN-50</b></i></p>
+<p align="center"><i><b>Figure 8</b> | Gradient evolution in the first layer of <b>CNN-50</b> (left) and <b>ResidualCNN-50</b> (right)</i></p>

-The **Vanishing Gradient problem** in deep CNNs occurs when gradients become extremely small as they're backpropagated through many layers, making it difficult for earlier layers to learn effectively.
+The **Vanishing Gradient problem** in deep CNNs occurs when gradients become extremely small as they are backpropagated through many layers, making it difficult for earlier layers to learn effectively.
 In standard *CNNs*, this can lead to degraded performance as network depth increases. *ResidualCNNs* mitigate this issue by introducing skip connections that allow gradients to flow directly through the network, maintaining stronger gradient signals even in very deep architectures.

 While *Figure 7* shows that shallow CNNs can perfectly compete with (and even perform better than) shallow ResidualCNNs, *Figure 8* shows the central issue that differentiates CNNs and ResidualCNNs.
-The gradient magnitudes of the CNNs (on the left) start with very high values at the beginning of training, and then rapidly tend to zero, falling in the Vanishing Gradient Problem.
+The gradient magnitudes of the CNNs start with very high values at the beginning of training, and then rapidly tend to zero, falling into the Vanishing Gradient problem.

-On the contrary, ResidualCNNs (on the right) does not suffer from any Vanishing nor Exploding problems, as gradients are stable through all the training process, guaranteeing continuous learning.
+On the contrary, ResidualCNNs do not suffer from any Vanishing or Exploding problems, as gradients remain stable throughout the training process, guaranteeing continuous learning.

 ---
 ### Exercise 2.2: Fully-convolutionalize a network (WORK IN PROGRESS)